aws-samples/aws-cloud-and-hybrid-operations-workshop/episode-03-step-01-initial-setup.md

 CloudFormation will begin provisioning the resources specified within the CloudFormation template and once complete, you will have one Windows EC2 instance to work with during this workshop.
 You can also use the refresh button to see the latest events related to the CloudFormation stack.
 Once the status of the CloudFormation stack changes to ```CREATE_COMPLETE```, you can proceed with the next steps.
 This process should complete within 5 minutes.

 ### (CloudFormation) Add KMS encryption to Session Manager preferences

+In the next section, you will use **Fleet Manager** which leverages **Session Manager**, a capability of AWS Systems Manager, to troubleshoot the test Windows EC2 instance.
+AWS Key Management Service (AWS KMS) encryption must be enabled in your session preferences to use Fleet Manager features.
+To meet this requirement, you will now update the Session Manager preferences.

+**To update the Session Manager preferences**

 1. Open the **AWS Systems Manager** console at https://console.aws.amazon.com/systems-manager/home.
 1. In the navigation pane, choose [**Session Manager**](https://console.aws.amazon.com/systems-manager/session-manager).